 by Mohammad Yaqoob and Umaid Wasim

-Ashfaq and his group were forced to vacate the PFF headquarters after the PFF NC had given assurances to the government that elections would be held within eight months after they returned to office.
+The PFF NC got back control of the PFF headquarters following the eviction of Ashfaq and his group of officials after it had given assurances to the government that elections would be held within eight months after they returned to office.
 Officials present in the FIFA-AFC delegation — Tanner and Kattel — held a virtual meeting with Fehmida Mirza, the former Minister for Inter-Provincial Coordination, before the PFF headquarters were handed back to the NC.
-“What about the promises the PFF NC made with the government?” questioned Ashfaq, as both he and Zahir vowed to gather football officials from across the country to hold protests if a date for elections isn’t announced soon.

 IPC minister Ehsan Mazari did not attend the summit due to other commitments and top officials of the Pakistan Sports Board also stayed away with sources close to the issue telling Dawn about an ongoing tiff between the country’s sports regulatory body and the PFF NC, which did not take no-objection certificates from the PSB before sending the national women’s team to Saudi Arabia for the ongoing four-Nations tournament.

 The live transmission of the summit, meanwhile, never took off; social media pages showing the event had been cancelled.
 The PFF NC also amended its news release, deleting quotes of Tanner and Kattel.
 FIFA had told Dawn last week that there would be no media activity during the delegation’s visit.
 The clips of the summit that were sent to the media had no audio.